communitiesuk/delta-common-infrastructure/docs/aws_access.md

 2. On the right hand side use the 'Quick links' section to quickly get to the tab 'My security credentials'
 3. Scroll down to the 'Access keys' section and select 'Create access key'
 4. Skip through the "best practices & alternatives" (select any option and press next) and "description" steps
-5. Ensure you save your access key somewhere secure - such as in a password manager (e.g. private folder in Keeper)
+5. Ensure you save your access key and secret somewhere secure - such as in a password manager (e.g. private folder in Keeper)

 ### Install

 Install the AWS Command Line Interface: <https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html>

 Install the Session Manager plugin for the AWS CLI: <https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html>

+A bash-like terminal, if you're on Windows use WSL or install [Git Bash for Windows](https://gitforwindows.org/).

 Restart your terminal after installing.